OWASP/owasp-mastg/CONTRIBUTING.md

 Although we greatly appreciate any and all contributions to the project, there are a few things that you should take into consideration:

-* The MSTG should not be used as a platform for advertisement of commercial tools.
+- The MSTG should not be used as a platform for advertisement of commercial tools.
 Write-ups should be written with free and open-source tools in mind and commercial tools are typically not accepted, unless as a reference in the security tools section.
-* Unnecessary self-promotion of tools or blog posts is frowned upon.
+- Unnecessary self-promotion of tools or blog posts is frowned upon.
 If you have a relation with on of the URLs or tools you are referencing, please state so in the PR so that we can verify that the reference is in line with the rest of the guide.

-//TODO: add markdown stylesheet to root so that studio is ok.